sillevl/labict-citygame/minimum-requirements.md

+# Project Requirements

-# Minimum requirements
+##  Minimum requirements

 The **minimum requirements** to be achieved in this project are:

-* Cover a  trajectory, defined by a sequence of minimum 3 selected marker locations, within a predefined period of time
+* Cover a  trajectory, defined by a sequence of minimum 3 selected checkpoints, within a predefined period of time
-* Validation of the position of the marker locations
+* Possibility to play puzzels, riddles, or questions at checkpoint locations before giving the details about the next checkpoint.
 * The ability to upload metadata \(strings\) or media \(files, photos, ...\) to a web server
 * Develop at least one \(city\) game.
-* The game(s) must be dynamically configured, not statically programmed in code.
+* The game(s) must be dynamically loaded, not statically programmed in code.
+* Two players or groups must be able to compete against another and/or cooperate with others.
+* Scores or times should be comparable between different groups who played the same game.
+* Data or state must be sent from the case to the server.
+* Battery powered.

+## Restrictions

+* Battery must last for minimum 6 hours.
+Battery must stay in place when recharging trough an USB connector.
+* Use object oriented programming languages for both the firmware as software.
+* Communication between the cases and the server must use the LoRaWAN communication protocol.

+## Valuable expansions

+* Data or state can be send from the server to the cases.
+* Multiple types of games, ranging from time, distance and difficulty can be created and played.
+* Generate random games based on a set of restrictions
+* Use your imagination and creativity. **Suggestions are welcome and will be appreciated**.

+## Approach

 The project could be subdivided in four major parts: